 Other Names: Elephant Ear, Taro

-Amazing large heart shaped leaves are velvety dark green with dramatic white veins; visually elegant as a garden accent; can tolerate some cold and grows well in containers
+Amazing large heart shaped leaves are velvety dark green with dramatic white veins; visually elegant as a room accent; can tolerate some cold and grows well in containers

 Frydek Elephant's Ear's attractive large heart-shaped leaves remain dark green in color with distinctive white veins throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+The flowers are not ornamentally significant.